Icinga/icinga2/doc/9-icinga2-api.md

     # vim /etc/icinga2/conf.d/api-users.conf

-    object ApiUser "api-clientcn" {
+    object ApiUser "root" {
       client_cn = "CertificateCommonName"
     }

-An `ApiUser` object can have both methods configured.
-Sensitive information such as the password will not be exposed through the API itself.
+An `ApiUser` object can have both authentication methods configured.

-New installations of Icinga 2 will automatically set up a new `ApiUser` named `root` with an auto-generated password in the `/etc/icinga2/conf.d/api-users.conf` file.

-Run the CLI command `icinga2 api setup` to generate certificates and a new API user `root` with an auto-generated password in the `/etc/icinga2/conf.d/api-users.conf` configuration file.

-    # icinga2 api setup

-Once the API user is configured make sure to restart Icinga 2:

-    # service icinga2 restart

 You can test authentication by sending a GET request to the API: